 Public Historian, Historic Preservationist, and Digital Media Editor

-I am an Assistant Teaching Professor in the Department of History at Bowling Green State University.
-There, I work on the Graduate Committee and the Public History Committee as well as serve as the department’s Digital Media Editor.
+I am an Assistant Professor of History in the Division of Social Sciences at Prairie View A&M University, and I previously worked as an Assistant Teaching Professor in the Department of History at Bowling Green State University.
 I earned my Ph.D. from the Center for the Study of Southern Culture and the Department of History at the University of Mississippi, and I hold an M.A. from the Public History Program in the History Department at Middle Tennessee State University.
-I lecture and lead seminars regularly about Early and Modern American History, African American History, and Historical Society Administration, and I am committed to helping people connect the practice of history, community engagement, and education in inclusive and accessible settings.
+I have lectured and led seminars about Early and Modern American History, The Civil War & Reconstruction, Special Topics in African American History, Critical Thinking, and Historical Society Administration.

 Executive Director Mt.
 Zion Memorial Fund for Blues, Music, and Justice

 I am also the Executive Director of the Mt.
 Zion Memorial Fund, a Mississippi non-profit promoting the inclusive and responsible practice of memorialization and historic preservation in African American communities.

 Since 1989, the MZMF has served as a conduit to provide financial and technical support to African American churches and cemeteries, and we have collaborated with the descendants of Blues artists and Blues communities to research, design, and install memorials on the unmarked graves of artists and maintain undocumented cultural resources.